Thank you all for your business this year, and for being such an amazing bunch of people!

 Install the official DropBox app on your iPad (this can be downloaded from the Apple App Store).

 Select Sign in to Dropbox in Breeze Booth for iPad’s app settings and authorize the app.
 This will create a “Breeze Booth for iPad” folder in your DropBox “Apps” folder.

-Now on your PC copy the whole Events folder
+Now on your PCcopy the whole Breeze Booth for iPad folder

 fromC:\Users\yourname\Documents\Breeze Booth for iPad

 Note: When you sync the events using Dropbox on your iPad, the program will look for this folder.
 You must name it correctly, or the App will not find your events.

 As there are several ways to sync events, you need to tell your iPad which to choose.
 In Breeze Booth for iPad go to Settings and select the Sync via Dropbox.

 Method 2: Sync via a secure https web server